Duke Energy honors lineworkers who help strengthen grid, restore power

 News provided byDuke Energy

-- National Lineworker Appreciation Day on April 18 honors the men and women committed to safety, service and the communities they serve

-- Lineworkers strengthen the system year-round to improve reliability and support faster outage restoration when severe weather hits

-CHARLOTTE, N.C., April 15, 2026 /PRNewswire/ -- On April 18, Duke Energy recognizes National Lineworker Appreciation Day and the lineworkers who keep the lights on.
-From year-round grid work that improves reliability to storm response, lineworkers bring skill, teamwork and a strong safety focus to the work customers depend on.
+ST. PETERSBURG, Fla., April 15, 2026 /PRNewswire/ -- On Saturday, April 18, Duke Energy recognizes National Lineworker Appreciation Day and the men and women who keep the lights on for the company's more than 2 million customers across Florida.
+From year-round grid hardening that improves reliability to storm response and recovery, lineworkers bring skill, teamwork and a strong safety focus to the work customers depend on.

-"Customers trust us to deliver safe, reliable power every day—and to bring it back quickly after storms and other outages," said Scott Batson, executive vice president and chief power grid officer for Duke Energy.
-"That's why the work of our lineworkers' matters: they strengthen the system through daily maintenance and upgrades, and they respond in our communities when it matters most.
-Their skill and safety-first mindset help us provide the dependable service our communities expect today while building a stronger grid for the future."

 Go deeper: Lineworkers – including line, substation and relay technicians – are the hands-on workforce behind Duke Energy's electric grid.
 They install, maintain and upgrade poles, transformers and power lines to strengthen a more resilient, modern system that can meet evolving customer needs and growing energy demand.
 Many also live where they work – neighbors helping neighbors stay connected and supported.